Post-Master's Doctor of Nursing Practice

 - Seminar (1 credit)

-If admitted, you will have four weeks after the decision notification to accept your offer online.
-If you do not respond by the deadline your offer will be cancelled.
+- If you do not respond to your admission offer by the deadline, your offer will be cancelled.

-- A valid, unrestricted RN license in the state where they anticipate clinicals will be performed
+- A valid, unrestricted RN license in the state where you anticipate clinicals will be performed.

 How to apply

-You must submit official transcripts from all colleges and universities that you have previously attended at both the undergraduate and graduate levels.
-This includes transcripts for any post-secondary courses taken during high school or of coursework that appears as transfer credit on another transcript.
-Transcripts from The Ohio State University do not need to be submitted.
+Submit official transcripts from all colleges and universities you’ve attended at the undergraduate and graduate levels.
+This includes coursework taken in high school that appears as transfer credit.
+Ohio State transcripts are not required.

 The Ohio State University